 GECO’s research engages with education and childhood with a focus on social justice and the right of the child, especially the right to education.
 Read more: Global Education, Childhoods and Outreach

 The Higher Education Forum was established to bring together higher education researchers across the University of Portsmouth in order to strengthen our capacity to engage in world-leading research that is measurably excellent; distinctly innovative; collaborative in nature; focused on diversity; and has demonstrable impact on higher education policies and practices.
 Read more: Higher Education Forum

 Mental Health in Childhood and Education (MICE) Hub

 The MICE hub has been established to promote research and projects in the field of mental health in childhood/education.
 The Hub brings together researchers across the University of Portsmouth and beyond with a specific interest in this highly topical and constantly developing area.
 Read more: Mental Health in Childhood and Education hub

-If you are considering starting a research career and are interesting in joining our research network you may wish to consider completing your research degree via the School of Education & Childhood Studies.
+If you are considering starting a research career and are interesting in joining our research network you may wish to consider completing your research degree via the School of Education & Sociology.
 We offer excellent postgraduate research supervision at both Masters and Doctoral level.

 See our current PhD candidates.